JacobZhu-zjc/Trek/README.md

 `database/` is where database scripts are in.

-`tests/` is where the tests for back-end are in.
+`backend/test/` and `frontend/test/` are where the tests are in.

 ## Task Requirements
-Last Updated July 7, 2024
+Last Updated July 26, 2024

 ### Minimal
 - User profiles & accounts